sww1235/edc-mux-board/README.md

 Use TS12A4514 NO SPST switches for PTT signalling on Interface boards.
-Alternatively, if large numbers of switches are needed use something similar to
+Alternatively, if large numbers of switches are needed use a direct i2c controlled XPST switch rather than using multiple chips.

 ## Device Interface Notes